HPI-Information-Systems/snowman/README.md

 _This tool is developed as part of a bachelor's project in collaboration with SAP SE._

+## Research Project
+This tool is part of the research project "Frost: A Platform for Benchmarking and Exploring Data Matching Results".
+Its results will be published at the 48th International Conference on Very Large Databases.

+### Reproducibility
+An explanation of the experiments conducted in the paper can be found [here](FROST_REPRODUCIBILITY.md).

 ## Current state

 In Q1 and Q2 of 2021, we reached the following milestones: